AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

  ![Enquiry form](/help/edge/assets/enquiry-form-preview-publish.png)

  When you preview or publish the file, a JSON version of the file appears in a new tab.
-Copy the preview (.hlx.page) or publish (.hlx.live) URL of the file.
+Copy the preview (.aem.page) or publish (.aem.live) URL of the file.

  ![JSON of the form spreadsheet](/help/edge/assets//preview-and-publish-enquiry-form.png)